krussll/tarothappy/_posts/2019-04-24-lawn-bowls-rules-and-etiquette.md

 ## Learn The Unspoken Rules

 Lawn bowling happens to be one of the games with several rules of etiquette.
 These rules, especially once learned and appreciated, create a pleasant game for all involved.
 Are you a beginner in lawn bowling?
 This article presents critical lawn bowls practices worth considering the next time you are on the rink.
-If you want more on the basic rules of bowls, then checkout our <a href="https://www.jackhighbowls.com/help/lawn-bowls-rules">lawn bowls rules guide</a>.
+If you want more on the basic rules of bowls, then checkout my guide for <a href="https://www.jackhighbowls.com/help/lawn-bowls-rules">the rules of lawn bowls</a>.

 ## What is lawn bowls etiquette?